Healthcare

 Why Is HIPAA Important For Patients?

-A quick glance at key essential benefits of HIPAA for patients:
+A glance at key essential benefits of HIPAA for patients:

 • Gives patients access to their medical records.